Generic Name: cobicistat, elvitegravir, emtricitabine, and tenofovir (koe BIK i stat, EL vi TEG ra vir, EM trye SYE ta been, and ten OF oh vir)

 Stribild contains a combination of cobicistat, elvitegravir, emtricitabine and tenofovir.
 Cobicistat reduces the action of enzymes in your liver that break down certain antiviral medicines.
 This allows the antiviral medicines to be used more safely and effectively at lower doses.

 Elvitegravir, emtricitabine and tenofovir are antiviral drugs that prevent HIV (human immunodeficiency virus) cells from multiplying in the body.
-HIV causes acquired immunodeficiency syndrome (AIDS).
+HIV can cause acquired immunodeficiency syndrome (AIDS).

-Stribild is not a cure for HIV or AIDS.
+Stribild is used to treat HIV.
+It is not a cure for HIV or AIDS.

 Stribild may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-If you have hepatitis B you may develop liver symptoms after you stop taking this medicine, even months after stopping.
-Your doctor may want to check your liver function for several months after you stop using Stribild.
+If you have hepatitis B you may develop liver symptoms after you stop taking Stribild.
+Your doctor may want to check your liver function for several months.

 You should not take Stribild if you are allergic to cobicistat, elvitegravir, emtricitabine, or tenofovir.